-When you grow an herb garden inside, you can benefit from enjoying fresh herbs year round.
-In order to be successful at growing herbs indoors you need to follow a few simple steps.
+When you grow an herb garden inside, you can benefit from enjoying fresh herbs year-round.
+In order to be successful at growing herbs indoors, follow a few simple steps.
 Keep reading to learn how to grow herbs indoors successfully.

-Before starting your herb garden inside, you need to decide what you will be growing in your indoor herb garden.
+Before starting your herb garden inside, decide what you’ll be growing in your indoor herb garden.
 Most popular herbs can be grown indoors.
 Some herbs you might want to grow are:

-If you are new to growing herbs indoors, you may want to start with just 2 or 3 of your favorite herbs and add more as you become more confident.
+If you’re new to growing herbs indoors, you may want to start with just two or three of your favorite herbs and add more as you become more confident.

 The soil you use in your herb garden inside should be rich in organic material.
 A good quality potting soil will work fine.
-Do not use dirt from the garden as this can get compacted easily and will strangle the herb plants.
+Don’t use dirt from the garden, as this can get compacted easily and will strangle the herb plants.

-Once you have chosen the herbs you will grow indoors and the container and soil, you can plant the herbs in the container as you would any other plant.
+Once you have chosen the herbs you will grow indoors, the container, and soil, you can plant the herbs in the container as you would any other plant.

-Once the herbs are planted, you will need to care for the herbs.
-Growing herbs indoors successfully has four important parts, light, temperature, watering and humidity.
+Once the herbs are planted, you’ll need to care for the herbs.
+Growing herbs indoors successfully has four important parts: light, temperature, water, and humidity.

-Herbs growing indoors need at least 6 hours of sunlight to grow well.
-If they do not get this much sun, they will become leggy and start to lose their flavor.
+Herbs growing indoors need at least six hours of sunlight to grow well.
+If they don’t get enough sun, they’ll become leggy and start to lose their flavor.
 Place your indoor herb garden in the sunniest spot you can find.
-If you feel that spot will not provide enough light, supplement the sunlight with light from a fluorescent bulb placed less than a foot from the herbs.
+If you feel that spot won’t provide enough light, supplement the sunlight with a fluorescent bulb placed less than a foot (31 cm.) from the herbs.

 You may need to rotate the container that the indoor herb garden is growing in so that all of the herbs have a even amount of sun and do not grow crooked.

-Make sure that your herb garden is not being affected by drafts from windows or doors.
+Make sure your herb garden isn’t affected by drafts from windows or doors.
 Even small amounts of cold temperatures can kill some herbs.

 Watering Indoor Herbs